ArieKnoester/simplified-blackjack/README.md

 requirement I refactored this to use 2 dictionaries just see if I could.
 While I was able to get all functionality working, I was not happy with how the code turned out.
-I felt it lacked readability, and it wasn't clear how it worked.
+I felt it lacked readability, and it wasn't clear how it worked (See 'Initial commit').
 This is a third attempt in which I wanted to try an OOP approach.

 ### Blackjack House Rules as defined by the course